grislyeye/vellum-doc/README.md

 document index, overriding styles for the index/document divided (`border-right`) or background colour.

-The element can be customized using the following CSS variables:
+The element can be customised using the following CSS variables:

 | Variable               | Description                                                                                                                                         | Default                            |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------- |